Implementing the Change

 CCHS is currently exploring how to further strengthen the service’s prevention efforts for family violence.

-Once a workplace reaches this stage, there are a number of gender responsive policies that human resources can implement, including:
+Once a workplace reaches this stage, there are a number of gender responsive policies that people and culture can implement, including:

 - Allowing/encouraging flexible working hours